 Participants invest a significant amount of time in preparatory efforts before they arrive for the learning events.
 This effort includes preparatory reading, exercises to develop skill concepts and completion of select psychometric tools.

-There are two learning events of four days duration each, spread across two months.
-These learning events are experiential in nature and provide participants with self-awareness skills, perspectives and process know-how for their coaching practice.
-The learning events cover the following:
+These learning sessions are experiential in nature and provide participants with self-awareness skills, perspectives and process know-how for their coaching practice.
+The learning sessions cover the following:

-Each participant undertakes two supervised coaching engagements under the supervision of a senior CFI coach spread over an eight-month period.
-The internship is intended to help participants gain an acceptable level of proficiency in handling a coaching engagement.
+internship is spread over 8-9 months period and is intended to help participants gain an acceptable level of proficiency in handling a coaching assignment.

 CFI’s course directors provide participants with continuous feedback.
 This feedback helps participants deepen their competencies, make course corrections and develop the confidence to undertake paid coaching engagements.